 OK that’s your philosophy, but what’s your approach?

-My UX design approach generally tends to focus on linking the user experience to defined business goals and clear business logic, to deliver measurable results.
+My design approach generally tends to focus on linking the user experience to defined business goals and clear business logic, to deliver measurable results.
 My experience is in designing within truly iterative, lean & agile product development environments, ranging from startups, to large enterprises, ensuring business logic, commercial objectives & optimisation of conversion sit at the core of excellence for the customer experience.
 Having a technical background enables me to work closely with technical teams to specify and implement designs.

 “Many ideas grow better when transplanted into another mind than the one where they sprang up.”